-In those rare instances where you have to pull the extra weight, upper management will typically notice and reward you for it while those who consistently put that extra weight on others will likely find themselves out of a job in the near future.
+In those rare instances where you have to pull the extra weight, upper management will typically notice and reward you for it while those who consistently put that extra weight on others will likely find themselves out of a job shortly.

 Most people know the importance of collaboration in the workplace, but some take that idea to such an extreme that they completely devalue the ability to work independently.

 Most employees hear the word balance a lot throughout your career and for good reason.
 There are extremes for every quality, including working too hard which will inevitably lead to various degrees of burnout.
 Finding someone who can work alongside other people while also taking the initiative to work independently is the key to finding the most desirable candidates.

 As an employer, look out for the candidates that emphasize their ability to self-motivate themselves and work under minimal supervision.
 Those employees will be less likely to waste upper management’s time by constantly shadowing them.

 The correlation between those who are self-motivated and those that handle stress well is incredibly strong.
 Those who are self-motivated and work well autonomously tend to have a system in place in terms of prioritization.

 Asking the candidate how they’ve handled multiple urgent tasks on their plates simultaneously is a great way to get insight on their prioritization process, as well as being able to identify if they can still be productive when facing stress.

 3. Ambitious Tendencies Indicate Work Ethic

 Ambition in a prospective employee is a very advantageous quality as it is a strong indicator of a person’s ability to identify problems and remedy them.
 The drive that stems from true ambition is the reason why ambitious people are more likely to problem-solve and think critically.